Theory of the Elementary Particles: The spin of the -branch particles

+The explanation of the spin of the particles follows from our explanation of the mass of the particles.
+We explain the spin of the particles through the structure of the particles.
+We did not introduce any new assumption.
+Cubic lattices are crucial for the explanation of the spin of the particles.
+We have thus confirmed the validity of our model of the masses of the stable mesons and baryons.

-From the foregoing we arrive also at an understanding of the reason for the astonishing fact that the intrinsic angular momentum or spin of the particles is independent of the mass of the particles, as exemplified by the spin $\hbar$/2 of the electron being the same as the spin $\hbar/2$ of the proton, notwithstanding the fact that the mass of the proton is 1836 times larger than the mass of the electron.
-However, in our model, the spin of the particles including the electron is determined solely by the angular momentum $\hbar$/2 at the center of the lattice, the other angular momentum vectors in the particles cancel.
-The spin is independent of the number of the lattice points in a cubic lattice.
-Hence the mass of the particles in the other $10^9$ lattice points is inconsequential for the intrinsic angular momentum of the particles.
-In this model of the particles the spin is independent of the mass of the particles, as it must be.
+From the foregoing we arrive also at an understanding of the reason for the astonishing fact that \emph{the intrinsic angular momentum or spin of the particles is independent of the mass of the particles}, as exemplified by the spin $\hbar$/2 of the electron being the same as the spin $\hbar/2$ of the proton, notwithstanding the fact that the mass of the proton is 1836 times larger than the mass of the electron.
+However, in our model, the spin of the particles is determined solely by the angular momentum $\hbar$/2 at the center of the lattice, the other angular momentum vectors in the particles cancel.
+The spin does not depend on the number of the lattice points in a cubic lattice.
+Hence the mass of the particles in the other $10^{\,9}$ lattice points is inconsequential for the intrinsic angular momentum of the particles.
+In this model of the particles the spin is independent of the mass of the particles.